anovafawzi/anova-react-guide/README.md

 ## Modal/Dialog/Confirm
 Its a bit hard to find the suitable one for react, but i think [this](https://github.com/haradakunihiko/react-confirm) is good, it can handle custome dialog library with custom layout and also can handle complex input from the modal window.

+## Datetime picker
+It's not a lot of datetime picker out there, but I think [this](https://github.com/YouCanBookMe/react-datetime) is quite nice.
+We need to install [momentJS](https://www.npmjs.com/package/moment) as well, I think its a must library.

 ## Grid
 As for grids, we can use this [react-data-grid](https://github.com/adazzle/react-data-grid), this grid still not have pagination, for that purpose, use [react-paginate](https://www.npmjs.com/package/react-paginate)